barroqt/greed-island/backend/README.md

 ### 2. Set Up the Database

 a.
 Install PostgreSQL if you haven't already.
+    a1: for mac: - get it there https://postgresapp.com/downloads.html
+                 - with the app, launch terminal on your db
+                 - create database: see below
+                 - create user: CREATE USER yourname WITH SUPERUSER PASSWORD 'yourpassword';

 b.
 Create a new database for the project: